Back to Blog

 Skip the All-in-One Machines.
 Those Bowflex Max Trainer and similar machines promise everything but deliver mediocre workouts.
 They're huge, expensive, and break down in Singapore's climate.
 You'll get better workouts with simpler equipment.

 Avoid Cheap Olympic Weight Sets.
 The plates from hardware stores are inconsistent weights, take up massive space, and you'll quickly outgrow the included bars.
-If you want Olympic lifting, invest properly or stick to commercial gyms like UFIT that have proper platforms.
+If you want Olympic lifting, invest properly or use a commercial gym with proper platforms.

 Skip Adjustable Dumbbells Under $300.
 The cheap ones with spin-lock collars or pin systems break quickly and are frustrating to use.
 Save up for Bowflex or PowerBlocks — the price difference is worth the quality and time savings.